-- Check the outside surface of the outlet tube for smoothness and cleanness (this is the sealing surface). - Insert and seat the safety filter and RadialsealTM element carefully into the canister, applying pressure at the outer rim of the filter; not at the flexible center.
+- Check the outside surface of the outlet tube for smoothness and cleanness (this is the sealing surface). - Insert and seat the filter element carefully into the canister, applying pressure at the outer rim of the filter; not at the flexible center.
 Make sure the filter element is completely in place before installing the cover.